ERC-8126 - AI Agent Verification

 Abstract

-This ERC defines a standard interface for registering and verifying AI agents on Ethereum.
-It enables AI agents to self-register with verifiable credentials and undergo specialised verification processes including Ethereum Token Verification (ETV), Staking Contract Verification (SCV), Web Application Verification (WAV), and Wallet Verification (WV).
-Verification providers implementing this standard process results through Private Data Verification (PDV) to generate Zero-Knowledge Proofs.
-Detailed verification results are accessible only to AI Agent wallet holders, providing a unified risk scoring system (0-100) that helps users assess agent trustworthiness.
+This ERC defines a standard interface for verifying AI agents on Ethereum that have been registered via ERC-8004.
+It enables AI agents to undergo several specialized verification processes defined in this proposal: Ethereum Token Verification (ETV), Media Content Verification (MCV), Solidity Code Verification (SCV), Web Application Verification (WAV), and Wallet Verification (WV).
+Verification providers implement this standard using Private Data Verification (PDV) to generate Zero-Knowledge Proofs (ZKPs).
+Detailed verification results are accessible only to the AI agent’s wallet holder and include a unified risk score (0-100) to help users assess the agent’s trustworthiness.
+Verification attestations can additionally be posted to ERC-8004’s Validation Registry for ecosystem-wide discoverability.

 Motivation

-2. Multi-Layer Verification: Four specialised verification types assess different aspects of agent security
+1. Multi-Layer Verification: Five specialized verification types assess different aspects of agent security

-3. Privacy-First Architecture: Zero-Knowledge Proofs ensure verification without exposing sensitive data
+2. Privacy-First Architecture: ZKPs ensure verification without exposing sensitive data

-4. Unified Risk Scoring: A standardised 0-100 risk score enables easy comparison between agents
+3. Unified Risk Scoring: A standardized 0-100 risk score enables easy comparison between agents

 Term Definition